12rambau/pypackage/README.rst

 Usage
 -----

-Follow the instructions from the `onilne documentation <https://12rambau-pypackage.readthedocs.io/en/latest/>`__
+Follow the instructions from the `online documentation <https://12rambau-pypackage.readthedocs.io/en/latest/>`__

 Demonstration
 -------------